 |106||people were found experiencing homelessness during the Kingston PIT Count of 2013|

 The approach is working.
 In 2014, one of every three people in KFL&A emergency shelters was under 24.
-Today, only one in 12 falls into this demographic.
+Today, one in five falls into this demographic.
 We’ve seen a dramatic drop in the number of people, homeless in downtown Kingston, who were youth.

 As United Way and its partners continue to work toward making youth homelessness a treatable condition, they will continue to take their cues from young people.
 The ever-growing suite of resources will soon include efforts to address homelessness in rural parts, and services for Indigenous youth.